Hippius S3 API - User Guide

 # Upload file to public bucket

-file_content = b"Hello, decentralized world!
+file_content = b"Hello!
 This file is publicly accessible."

 client.put_object(